Family-Owned Businesses

-Starting, running and perpetuating a family business poses additional challenges to any other business.
+Starting, running, and perpetuating a family company poses additional challenges to any other business.

-The frequent informality of family-owned businesses, the diffuse limits between the family, the company and the property of the goods, the lack of professionalism, the lack of succession planning, among other things, cause weaknesses that must be addressed to avoid problems and conflicts that at some point destroy wealth.
+The frequent informality of family-owned businesses, the blurred limits between the family, the company and the property of the assets, the lack of professionalism, the absence of succession planning, among other things, cause weaknesses that must be addressed to avoid problems and conflicts that at some point destroy the hard-gained wealth.

-But the adequate use of the tools the law provides can help reduce the risk of things going sideways, and help create a better future for you, your family and business
+The proper use of the tools the law provides can help reduce the risk of things going sideways, and help create a better future for you, your family, and your business.

 The key to running a family business successfully is to agree in advance on sensitive issues, implementing boundaries and a balanced relation between the interests of the business and the family.

-As the business environment and the family members’ wishes, needs and circumstances change regularly, organizing the family business is an ongoing process that should be regularly evaluated and reviewed, and must be based on solid tenets and shared-values that must be crystal-cleared stated and communicated.
+As the business environment and the family members’ wishes, needs and circumstances change from time to time, organizing the family business is an ongoing process that should be regularly evaluated and reviewed, and must be based on solid tenets and shared-values, crystal-cleared stated and communicated.

-Castro Sammartino & Pierini can help you out with all of the legal family business issues, including:
+Castro Sammartino & Pierini can help you out with all the legal family business issues, including:

-- Access to the family business ownership, and planning the best structure for commercial, tax and succession purposes;
+- Planning the best structure for commercial, tax and succession purposes;

 - Recruiting of family members and their compensations;